 The two demand spikes seem to be ~45 minutes apart (cycle starting ~11:30) rather than over an hour.
 This would explain some of the 28 minutes saved.

-The load wasn't particularly small, but it wasn't heavily soiled.
+The load was not particularly small, but it was not heavily soiled either.
 Everything seems to have been cleaned well.

 2021-01-06: Sound Of ECO

 I recorded a sample of the dishwasher running on the ECO programme overnight.
 It may have been in the wash or the rinse part.

 When in the heating parts of the wash/rinse cycles there is still some off-gassing of volatiles — a slight new/hot plastic smell.
 Maybe a bit acrid/phenolic.

 2021-03-07: 65°C Intensive

 Bright sunshine (2kW PV generation) and we have just finished lunch, so I have the first ever 65°C 'intensive' wash to help thoroughly clean the large load and the machine itself.